Superflare: Hot Jupiters as an explanation

 When superflares were originally discovered on solar-type stars it was suggested that these eruptions may be produced by the interaction of the star's magnetic field with the magnetic field of a gas-giant planet orbiting so close to the primary that the magnetic fields were linked.
 Rotation or orbital motion would wind up the magnetic fields until a reconfiguration of the fields would cause an explosive release of energy.
 The RS Canum Venaticorum variables are close binaries, with orbital periods between 1 and 14 days, in which the primary is an F- or G-type main sequence star, and with strong chromospheric activity at all orbital phases.
 These systems have brightness variations attributed to large starspots on the primary; some show large flares thought to be caused by magnetic reconnection.
 The companion is close enough to spin up the star by tidal interactions.

 A gas giant, however, would not be massive enough to spin up a star.
 But the magnetic field of a nearby exoplanet may close stellar magnetic field lines, resulting in a star rotating at a faster speed for a given age due to less magnetic braking.
 It is unclear whether these effects would be measurable in a star's properties, such as rotation speed and chromospheric activity.
 Kepler discovered a number of closely orbiting gas giants, known as hot Jupiters; some studies of two such systems may have indicated periodic variations of the chromospheric activity of the primary synchronized to the orbital period of the companion.

-Not all planetary transits can be detected by Kepler, since the planetary orbit may be out of the line of sight to Earth.
-However, the hot Jupiters orbit so close to the primary that the chance of a transit is about 10%.
+Not all planetary transits can be detected by Kepler because the planetary orbit may be out of the line of sight to Earth.
+The hot Jupiters orbit so close to the primary that the chance of a transit is about 10%.
 If superflares were caused by close planets the 279 flare stars discovered should have about 28 transiting companions; none of them actually showed evidence of transits, effectively excluding this explanation.
 Similarly, a search for superflares at radio wavelengths that may be caused by hot Jupiters interacting magnetically with their stars failed to detect any such flares.